HariSekhon/Hammerspoon/README.md

 ## Automation Code

-### Auto-switching to Multi-Output for Shazaming when connecting headphones
+### Auto-Switch to Multi-Output to Shazam from TV/Movies while listening on headphones

 Automatically switches from AirPods connection to Multi-Output Audio Device and Blackhole input to be able to Shazam songs while watching a movie or TV show on AirPods.